desgeeko/svgoban/README.md

 SVGoban
 =======

-*A lightweight JavaScript library that generates a Goban representation as layered sets of SVG shapes.*
+*A lightweight JavaScript library that generates a Goban representation as layered sets of SVG shapes*

 ## Project Guidelines